England against Scotland is world football’s oldest international rivalry and the old rivals meet once again at Hampden Park this week.

 Geller claimed to have moved the ball on the spot as McAllister was about to make contract and whilst doubt remains over the spoon-bender’s strange claims, there was plenty of magic about Gazza’s clincher.

-Scampering forward towards a bouncing ball, Gascoigne took just two touches to score one of the Euro’s most iconic goals of all time.
+Scampering forward towards a bouncing ball, Gascoigne took just two touches to score one of the European Championship’s most iconic goals.

 Scotland 2-2 England (2017)

-Neutral fans will hope for a repeat of the previous meeting between England and Scotland, one which resulted in a dramatic conclusion as the two teams shared the spoils in a 2017 World Cup qualifier.
+Neutral fans will hope for a repeat of this meeting between England and Scotland, one which resulted in a dramatic conclusion as the two teams shared the spoils in a 2017 World Cup qualifier.

 Substitute Alex Oxlade-Chamberlain’s solo goal looked to have earned England a hard-fought 1-0 win north of the border, only for the game to turn on its head within the final three minutes.